 - Smash the garlic and tuck it and the rosemary sprigs around the roast

 - Flash bake for 30 minutes at 500 – there will be smoke!

-- Reduce the oven temp to 320 and cook until the internal temp reaches 135, about 1-1/4 hours (12 minutes per pound) This will result in well done end cuts, transitioning to medium rare in the center and please a wide range of guests.
+- Reduce the oven temp to 320 and cook until the internal temp reaches 135, about 1-1/4 hours (12 minutes per pound) This yields medium well done end cuts, transitioning to medium rare in the center and please a wide range of guests.
 Adjust the temp up or down to your own preferences.